 LB 98 was advanced to General File.
-LB 98 failed to advance to Select File and remains on General File.
+LB 98 failed to advance to Select File.
+LB 98 was indefinitely postponed with the end of the legislative session on April 18, 2018.

 LB 228 (Harr) Change provisions relating to rent-restricted housing projects